Stereotypes of Elite Schools and Ivy Leagues

 Harvard and Stanford Students Offer Perspective on Other Elite Schools

 As Pinsker writes, “Other schools were looked down upon for other reasons—some for being too social, others for not being social enough.
 Some Harvard and Stanford students said they wouldn’t have fit in as well at Princeton (‘It’s stiff’; ‘Everybody drinks too much’) or the University of Chicago (‘Within five minutes, someone was trying to talk to me about Kant and, sort of, philosophy’).
 Meanwhile, there were plenty of well-regarded schools—such as Johns Hopkins and public universities like the University of California system and the University of Michigan—that none of the surveyed students brought up in conversation.”
-That’s funny!

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
-You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.
+You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.